• Skip to primary navigation

 • In a large mixing bowl, cream together butter and 2 cups sugar, until fluffy, about two minutes.
 Add eggs one at a time mixing well after each addition.
 Add vanilla and sour cream and mix to combine.
 Add flour mixture and mix just until combine.
 Do not overmix.
 Coat the cinnamon chips with 2 tablespoons flour and stir into batter.

-• Spoon batter into greased pans (Don’t fill more than ⅔ full.)
+• Spoon batter into greased pans, no more than ⅔ full.
 Combine 2 tablespoons sugar and 2 teaspoons cinnamon and sprinkle over the top of the batter in the pans.

-• Bake for 35 to 40 minutes until a toothpick inserted into a crack in the center of the loaf comes clean.
-Remove from oven and let cool 10 minutes before removing from pan.
+• Bake for 35 to 40 minutes until a toothpick inserted into a crack in the center of the loaf comes out clean.
+Remove from oven and let cool 10 minutes.
 Remove from pan and let cool completely before serving.

 Video